sorgerlab/OMERO.forms/README.rst

 Installation
 ============

-The recommended installation makes use of `pip`, but other options are possible as documentated `in the offical OME docs <https://www.openmicroscopy.org/site/support/omero5/developers/Web/CreateApp.html#add-your-app-location-to-your-pythonpath>`_.

 Before configuring the plugin, create an administrative user in OMERO.
 In this example that user is called 'formmaster'.
 This user should not be a member of any groups other than the 'system' group that all administrators are a part of.
 Give this user a secure password.
 This can be done with the CLI.

 ::